rumeysaulusoy/CustomerSatisfaction/README.md

 ## Overview

-The "Customer Satisfaction" project is a web-based airline survey application designed to gather and analyze customer feedback.
+The 'Customer Satisfaction' project is a web-based airline survey application designed to gather and analyze customer feedback from airline passengers.
 The project includes both frontend and backend components:
 - **Frontend**: Built with **React** to create a dynamic, user-friendly interface.
 - **Backend**: Powered by **Spring Boot** to handle API requests and business logic.
 - **Database**: **PostgreSQL** is used to store survey questions, answers, and related data.